bigtoga/Examples/Cloud - Azure/AZ-500/Memorize for the exam.md

 <details>
   <summary> Just in Time </summary>

+# Just in Time

 - Just in time requires "Standard" version of Security Center, not default of Basic
+- Requires an NSG "somewhere" - can be attached to subnet or NIC

 **ARM templates for RBAC?**
 - Microsoft.Security/locations/jitNetworkAccessPolicies/initiate/action